Joseph Cinqué: Biography

-Cinqué was born 1814 in what is now Sierra Leone.
+Cinqué was born around 1814 in what is now Sierra Leone.
 His exact date of birth remains unknown.
 He was a rice farmer, and married with three children, when he was sold into slavery to redeem a debt.
 He was bought by the Vai king Siaka and in 1839 sold to Pedro Blanco, a Spanish slave trader.
 He was imprisoned on the Portuguese slave ship Tecora, in violation of treaties prohibiting the international slave trade.
 Cinqué was taken to Havana, Cuba, where he was sold with 110 others to Spaniards José Ruiz and Pedro Montez.

-The Spaniards arranged to transport the captives on the coastal schooner Amistad, with the intention of selling them as slaves at ports along the coast of Cuba for work on sugar plantations.
-On June 30, Cinqué led a revolt, killing the captain and the cook of the ship; two slaves also died, and two sailors escaped.
+The Spaniards arranged to transport the captives on the coastal schooner La Amistad, with the intention of selling them as slaves at ports along the coast of Cuba for work on sugar plantations.
+On June 30, Cinqué led a revolt, killing the captain and the cook of the ship; two African captives also died, and two sailors escaped.
 The Africans took Ruiz and Montez, the merchants who had purchased them, as prisoners and demanded that they direct the ship back to Sierra Leone.
-Instead, at night, they directed the navigator in the opposite direction, toward the Americas, in the hope of attracting the attention of one of their fellow Spaniards who would save their ship and regain control.
+Instead, at night, the pair directed the navigator in the opposite direction, toward the Americas, in the hope of attracting the attention of one of their fellow Spaniards who would save their ship and regain control.
 The ship had an uneven course between the coasts of the United States and Africa.
-After about two months, Amistad reached United States waters near Long Island, New York.
+After about two months, La Amistad reached United States waters near Long Island, New York.
 Members of the USS Washington boarded the vessel.
-When they discovered what had happened (according to the Spaniards), they charged the Africans with mutiny and murder.
+When they discovered what had happened (as told by the Spaniards), they charged the Africans with mutiny and murder.
 The ship and the Mende were taken to New Haven, Connecticut, to await trial.